cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 This is what it means to say Cycle.js is *sliceable*.
 MVI is just one way of slicing `main()`.

-> #### Sliceability
+> #### "Sliceable"?
 >
-> Sliceability is a feature often found in functional programming languages, specially in LISP-based languages like [Clojure](https://en.wikipedia.org/wiki/Clojure), which use S-expressions to enable treating [*code as data*](https://en.wikipedia.org/wiki/Homoiconicity).
+> We mean the ability to refactor the program by extracting pieces of code without having to significantly modify their surroundings.
+Sliceability is a feature often found in functional programming languages, specially in LISP-based languages like [Clojure](https://en.wikipedia.org/wiki/Clojure), which use S-expressions to enable treating [*code as data*](https://en.wikipedia.org/wiki/Homoiconicity).

 ## Pursuing DRY